 Facebook: Eating Italy Food Tours

-Food tours in Rome run 6-days a week and cost from 75 euros (adult).
+Food tours in Florence and Rome run 6-days a week.

 Tours also run in Amsterdam, Prague and London with more tours in Rome in the Trastevere neighbourhood.